We get asked all the time why covered calls are bad. We want to be clear – they’re not inherently bad, but there are some downsides to be aware of:

 3. The actual process of implementing this options trading strategy can be quite complex, especially for new beginners.

 That’s not to say you should avoid selling covered calls, though.
 You can overcome these challenges simply by using the VectorVest stock software paired with OptionsPro.
+This helps you pick the right stocks and configure your covered call contracts to maximize your premium without exposing you to unnecessary risk.

-What are Covered Calls?
+What Are Covered Calls?

-As you can imagine, there is a balancing act between setting strike prices and expiration dates that boost your odds as a seller and capturing premiums that make it worth it.
+There is a balancing act between setting strike prices and expiration dates that boost your odds as a seller and capturing premiums that make it worth it.
+Either way, here’s a quick overview of how selling a covered call works:

 1. Hold the Stock: You own at least 100 shares of a stock (options contracts work in lots of 100).